MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Signal.md

 );
 ...
 ```
 The `N-GdkEvent` type is a union of event structures of which `N-GdkEventKey` is one of them.
 Of all these structures, the first three fields are the same.
 The structure `N-GdkEventAny` is only holding these values.
-That's the reason why you can test its type and then access the other fields using the `N-GdkEventKey` type by binding the variable to it. `N-GdkEvent.type ~~ N-GdkEventKey.type`.
+That's the reason why you can test its type and then access the other fields using the `N-GdkEventKey` type by binding the variable to it.
 If only one type of event is processed by your handler, you could skip a few tests and have `method show-keys ( N-GdkEventKey $key-event )` directly in your handler declaration.

 You can test the keys for its values such as `GDK_KEY_Return` used in the example.
 The names can be found here: **Gnome::Gdk3::Keysyms**.

 ## Event Loop